Teen · Open Bite

 Nineteen months after starting treatment, the open bite was fully closed.
 All anterior teeth were in contact.
 The upper arch had been broadened to normal width.
 The tongue-thrust habit had been significantly reduced through therapy, with the tongue now resting at the palate on closure rather than in the open bite space.
 A Vivera retainer was fitted, with long-term retention planned as a priority given the history of thumb-sucking and the known tendency for open bites to relapse without diligent retention and maintained tongue posture.

-His mother sent a message six months after debond.
-She said he had eaten his first whole apple from the school canteen and had come home and told her about it specifically.
+Her mother sent a message six months after debond.
+She said she had eaten her first whole apple from the school canteen and had come home and told her about it specifically.

 Clinical notes (for dental professionals)